Kran, Stara Zagora Province: Despotate of Kran

 In the late 13th century, the fortress of Kran emerged as the capital of the Kran Despotate, an appanage of the Second Bulgarian Empire under the rule of despot Aldimir, younger brother of the Bulgarian Emperor George Terter I (r.
 1280–1292).
 Aldimir may have already been in charge of the fortress in the 1280s and early 1290s, and he was certainly the lord of Kran from 1298 to 1305, under the regent queen Smiltsena and his own nephew Theodore Svetoslav (r.
 1300–1322).
 In that year, the despotate was annexed by Theodore Svetoslav and direct rule from Tarnovo was restored.
 At the height of Aldimir's reign as despot of Kran, the fortress was the capital of a domain which extended from Yambol and Karnobat in the east to Kazanlak or Karlovo in the west.

 The despotate appears to have been restored at some point thereafter, however, as the father of Bulgarian Emperor Ivan Alexander (r.
 1331–1371), Sratsimir, is mentioned as the despot of Kran before and during the rule of his son.

 The ruins of the medieval castle are located on the rocks north of the town.
 The fortress is a descendant of an earlier Byzantine settlement and a fortification from the 7th–8th century.
 The castle's natural position atop a cliff facilitated its defence, though it was also supported by thick walls and several defensive towers.

 Formation of a modern settlement

-The modern settlement was perhaps founded in the 1370s or 1380s, after the castle was captured and destroyed by the Ottomans.
+The modern settlement was perhaps founded in the 1370s or 1380s, after the castle was captured and destroyed by the Ottomans in the aftermath of the Bulgarian–Ottoman wars.
 In Ottoman times, it was known as Hasat (Хасът, "The Has", a kind of Ottoman estate).
 The name was changed back to the medieval Bulgarian appellation in 1906.